Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: Bundles and connections

 \subsection{Green's function \texorpdfstring{$\Gv$}{G}}

-The Green's function for the standard Laplacian (with Dirichlet boundary conditions) is the inverse of the Laplacian.
+The usual Green's function $G$ for the standard Laplacian (with Dirichlet boundary conditions) is the inverse of the Laplacian.
 It has the probabilistic interpretation that $G_{p,q}$ is $(\sum_r c_{q,r})^{-1}$ times the expected number of visits to $q$ of a simple random walk started at $p$ (and stopped at the boundary); equivalently, it is $(\sum_r c_{q,r})^{-1}$ times the sum over all paths from $p$ to $q$ which do not hit the boundary, of the probability of the path.

-In the case of a graph with connection, the Green's function $\Gv$ is again the inverse of the Laplacian, and has a similar probabilistic interpretation: \begin{lemma} $\Gv_{p,q}$ is $(\sum_r c_{q,r})^{-1}$ times the sum over all from $p$ to $q$ of the product of the parallel transports along the path (from $q$ to $p$) times the path probability (from $p$ to $q$).
-This will be matrix-valued for an $\SL$-bundle. \end{lemma}
+In the case of a graph with connection, the Green's function $\Gv$ is again the inverse of the Laplacian, and has a similar probabilistic interpretation: \begin{proposition} $\Gv_{p,q}$ is $(\sum_r c_{q,r})^{-1}$ times the sum over all paths from $p$ to $q$ of the product of the parallel transports along the path (from $q$ to $p$) times the path probability (from $p$ to $q$), when the sum converges absolutely.
+This sum converges absolutely for finite connected graphs with boundary and $\U_1$ or $\SU_2$ connections, and will be matrix-valued in the case of an $\SU_2$ connection. \end{proposition}

 \begin{proof} Using the above definition of $\Gv$ as a sum over paths, and since any nontrivial path to $q$ must have last step from a neighbor of $q$, this equals zero unless $p=q$ and the path has length $0$, in which case the second sum is zero and the first term is $(\sum_r c_{q,r})^{-1}\sum_{r} c_{r,q}=1$. \end{proof}